College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 You cannot apply if you’re a school or academy, local authority, independent learning provider, special post-16 institution, non-maintained special school.

-Deputies or advisers who works as a contractor for the FE Commissioner are not eligible to receive funds from a CCF grant.
+Deputies or advisers who work as a contractor for the FE Commissioner are not eligible to receive CCF funds.

 Number of colleges

-- be an applicant college on more than one application (for example, being a lead college on one application and a partner on another)
+Each application will need a lead applicant college and a minimum of one other improvement partner college.

+You will need to select the colleges you want to work with before you apply.

-- apply as an individual college if you operate as part of college group structure (any application must be in the name of your college group)
+You cannot apply as an individual college if you operate as part of college group structure (any application must be in the name of your college group).

 Ofsted grade